anjana-sundar/PayEd/README.md

 ---

-## Product Vision (AnnaPay - Notification-Centric)
+## Product Vision (PayEd - Notification-Centric)

-> AnnaPay is a college payroll system that ensures error-free salary processing by detecting edge cases early and notifying the right stakeholders at the right time.
+> PayEd is a college payroll system that ensures error-free salary processing by detecting edge cases early and notifying the right stakeholders at the right time.

 ---